dataq-instruments/FixWinDaqHeader/README.md

 fix_windaq.exe SAMPLE.WDQ

+or

+fix_windaq.exe sample_byte28.wdq

-where SAMPLE.WDQ is a corrupted sample WinDaq file in this folder for testing purpose.
+where SAMPLE.WDQ and sample_byte28.wdq are corrupted sample WinDaq files in this folder for testing purpose

-This will generate a repaired version named SAMPLE_modified.WDQ
+This will generate a repaired version named SAMPLE_modified.WDQ or sample_byte28_modified.wdq

 Customization and Further Repairs